 Volkswagen is a German car manufacturer of sedans, SUVs, wagons, convertibles and compact cars.
+This company is not yet accredited.
+To learn more, see reviews below or submit your own.
+Want to know more about ConsumerAffairs accredited brands?
+Check out ConsumerAffairs for Brands.
 Read reviews for their models:

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 Sometime in March, 2019 I decided to bring my car in for evaluation - there was some strange rattling noise coming from the front left area around the wheel.
 I called the numbers listed on Island VW website and I couldn't get a hold of anyone because the line would either ring and then disconnect or go to straight to a busy line.
 I tried the chat on their website, but no one responded because I am guessing I was doing this at 830am.
 Then I called the sales number a few times and by some chance someone answered in sales and that person was the one who scheduled my appt, not the service dept. I brought my car in, I left it over the weekend for inspection, and on Sat I was called (Jimmy) and told the left axel (?) was worn off and that it needed to be replaced.

 I picked up my car a few days later and the next day I heard the same noise.
 I thought I was imagining things so I waited until my partner drove the car and said that the issue is indeed still there.
 I drove for another three days just to make sure we are not going to call and complain for no reason.
 Once established that the issue is there, I called the dealership.
 Same problem again.
 The line rings and disconnects.
 OR it goes to a busy signal right away.
 I waited another day or so and attempted again.
 Same issue again.
 I tried the chat and demanded that someone calls me.
 Jimmy called and I explained my problem.
 I said I would like to bring my car in again because the issue hasn't been resolved.